 There are two ways to import audio files:

 - Click the Import audio button, which opens a file picker to choose some local files to import

 - Drag-and-drop some local files in to the area that says Drag and drop audio files here

 As soon as you choose some files or drop them in, Construct will encode them to WebM Opus for best compatibility across platforms.
-It is recommended to import 16-bit PCM WAV files to ensure Construct can encode them without any quality loss.
+It is recommended to import 16-bit PCM WAV or FLAC files to ensure Construct can encode them without any quality loss.
 If you import files which are already WebM Opus, they will simply be copied to the project.